-See the Examination Arrangements: Student Guidance Notes and the page on exam access arrangements.
+See the Examination Arrangements and the page on exam access arrangements.
 If you think you need special exam arrangements, you must complete the College Form and arrange to see your tutor to discuss your needs.
-You will require a proper assessment and certification, e.g. from the Disability Resources Centre, your GP or the College Nurse depending on the condition.
+You will require a proper assessment and certification, e.g. from the Accessibility & Disability Resources Centre, your GP or the College Nurse depending on the condition.

 There is neither shame nor disadvantage in seeking special arrangements, so please don’t be put off from making enquiries.
 However, you must do so at the start of the year, since the college must inform the university early in the Lent Term.
-The Disability Resources Centre offers a free initial assessment.
-In most cases, the university makes the special provisions, and there is no charge to you for this.
+The Accessibility & Disability Resources Centre offers a free initial assessment.
+In most cases the university makes the special provisions, while in some cases the College makes the provisions.
+There is no charge to you for this.

 Occasionally students have major difficulties like ill health before or during the exam period.
 If this happens to you, contact your tutor immediately to discuss it.
 Your tutor may then recommend that the college enters an Exam Warning and/or applies for an Exam Allowance.
-See the University-CUSU notes on both and the University guidelines on allowances.
+There is useful information about exam allowances for Postgraduate students on the University website.

 Other results: Are communicated to you directly by your faculty, and marks on individual papers are normally released through Directors of Studies.

 Good results.
-The college awards prizes to congratulate all who gain a First Class in second or third year BA and in the LLM, or a Distinction in some other exams.
+The college awards prizes to congratulate all who gain a First Class degree and in some cases for a Distinction.

 Failure.
 If you fail your exams you will normally have to leave the college and the university.
 Note that to be ‘allowed an Ordinary Examination’ (i.e. non-Honours) counts as failure in this context.